Ji Yun: Personal life

-He was an avid tobacco smoker, which he famously smoked with his pipe.
-He was an enthusiastic food gourmet with a special liking for fatty pork and strong tea and disliked starchy staple foods like rice, potatoes, wheat and corn.
+He was an avid pipe tobacco smoker.
+He had a special liking for fatty pork and strong tea and disliked starchy staple foods like rice, potatoes, wheat and corn.
 He loved women and had many concubines throughout his life.
 It was said he consummated with five different women every day.
 He seldom rode sedan chairs and preferred to walk.

 In the first year of the Jiaqing Emperor's reign, he was appointed as the secretary of defense.
-Despite his bad habits, Ji Yun died in his sleep in 1805, aged 81.
+Ji Yun died in his sleep in 1805, aged 81.

 During his later years, Ji Yun became one of the three great writers of strange tales in Qing dynasty China (the other two were Pu Songling and Yuan Mei).
 His tales included "true" weird tales, investigations of paranormal phenomena, as well as horror stories, parables, accounts of strange natural phenomena, and satirical portraits of prominent Neo-Confucian scholars and government officials.